-Should you make the jump and move to a new TLD instead of the old-faithful “.com”?
-Probably not yet, but it’s still useful to secure your new relevant domain(s).
+Should you make the jump and move to a new TLD (like a .photography domain) instead of the old-faithful “.com”?
+Probably not yet, but it’s still useful to get those new domains for “brand protection”.

 Let’s go through everything you need to know about the new photography top-level domains: problems, examples, resources and a Q&A section.

 What are TLDs?

 The best practices, when you’re choosing a domain name for your photography business, is to try to keep it short and simple.
 But .com and other old TLDs (.net, .org etc.) are limited resources and are becoming way too crowded for this digital age.

 The authority governing over domain names has released new TLDs to try to solve the problem and diversify the domain landscape.

 It is common for photographers to try to include their profession or field of work in the domain name (johndoephotography.com or johndoeweddings.com), but they can now simplify that with a new domain like johndoe.photography (that’s it, notice it’s not johndoe.photography.com, no more .com)